iam-swe/demo-repo/readme.md

 Watch tutorial in YouTube
 Have a great day!
 ## Local development
-Open index.html in ur computer
+Open index.html in ur computer asap.